DuckyTeam/handbook/Draft_en.md

 There are no official leaders at Ducky, and we are basically free to make decisions as long as it is in line with our aim.
 Learn more about how this could work in practice in Chapter 3.

 ##### 2.2	2nd principle - The whole human person present at work
 At Ducky we want to avoid people wearing a mask at work, for example by pretending to be competent in every situation, acting invulnerable or never making mistakes.
-At Ducky we never do things that contradict our inner sence of right and wrong and we are happy to share both positive and negative experiences with our colleagues.
-If you wish to develop as a person you have the possibility to take classes , get coaching, reflect upon yourself or through other means get to know yourself and your collegaues better.
+At Ducky we never do things that contradict our inner sense of right and wrong and we are happy to share both positive and negative experiences with our colleagues.
+If you wish to develop as a person you have the possibility to take classes , get coaching, reflect upon yourself or through other means get to know yourself and your colleagues better.
 We must each decide what is important for us and at Ducky.
-In the case of an extensive or expensive course you should consult with your collegaues and make an argument regarding why and how the course will serve the organization and it's purpose.
+In the case of an extensive or expensive course you should consult with your colleagues and make an argument regarding why and how the course will serve the organization and it's purpose.

 ##### 2.3	3rd principle - Codetermination
 All coworkers have an equal right and duty in deciding how Ducky shall be governed.
 In normal day-to-day decisions there is no demand for concensus, but in major decisions colleagues must be consulted.